 Decades ago, the vegie patch was once a regular fixture in the average Aussie backyard.
 But in more recent times – with the advent of mega supermarkets, mass-produced crops and busier lifestyles – the practice of growing your own produce became a thing of the past.

-“We’ve seen a very sharp interest spike,” says Marc Noyce, Biofilta’s CEO.
-“There have been two distinct types of customer contacting us – those who’ve been thinking about growing their own food for a while but have previously been too busy… and those who were panicking.
+“We saw a very sharp spike,” says Biofilta CEO Marc Noyce.
+“There were two distinct types of customer.
+Those who’d been thinking about growing their own food for a while but had previously been too busy… and those who were panicking.
 Who’d have thought it would take a pandemic to make people realise that home-grown food is a good idea?”

 Morabito agrees.
 She hopes more people start to connect with their food supply.
-“Even if it’s just something small, like growing your own herbs, or sourcing your food from local growers, it reaffirms the importance of backyard gardening.”
+“Even if it’s just something small, like growing your own herbs, or sourcing food from local growers, it reaffirms the importance of backyard gardening.”